RchGrav/astraeus/astraeus.md

 **Goal:** Finalize the list of sub-agent roles to create, ensuring comprehensive coverage.

+* **Think Hard & Verify:** Think hard about the comprehensive set of agents and workflows; when actually creating the details of each agent and workflow, you must ensure completeness and accuracy.
-* **Compile Initial Role List:** Start with the **Broad Scoped Roles** list above.
+* **Compile Initial Role List:** Start with the **Broad Scoped Roles** list above and then think hard if there is any other roles not represented that are specialist for this project, be thorough.
 Refine it based on the project context.
 Remove any irrelevant ones, if any, and add any new specialized roles that emerged from Step 2’s analysis.

-  * *For example:* If the project involves a machine learning component, you might add a “Data Engineer” or “Model Trainer” sub-agent.
-If it’s an open-source library, maybe a “Community Outreach” agent to handle documentation and user issues.
-* **Cross-Functional Coverage:** Ensure roles cover all stages of development: planning, design, coding, testing, reviewing, deploying, maintaining.
+* **Cross-Functional Coverage:** You must ensure roles cover all stages of development: planning, design, coding, testing, reviewing, deploying, maintaining.
 Remember non-code tasks too (documentation, project management, etc.). **Nothing should be left to chance or outside an agent’s responsibility.** We want to avoid situations where the main agent tries to handle something because no sub-agent was defined for it.
-* **Workflow Identification:** Think about common multi-step workflows in this project that could be automated by chaining agents.
-For instance, a “New Feature Development” workflow might involve:
+* **Workflow Identification:** Think hardest about multi-step workflows* in this project that could be automated by chaining agents. really take a step back and think about the common tasks performed which might be needed in this respository and the sub agents involved. i.e. repository tooling, code review, code quality scanning, documentation update, dead code removal, dependency update, changelog generation, automated testing, inline code comment suggestion, security vulnerability scanning, license compliance check, test coverage reporting, refactoring suggestion, performance profiling, environment provisioning, TODO comment extraction and triage, quality assurance.
+For instance a “new feature development” workflow might involve:

   1. The **Architect Agent** to outline a solution design.
   2. A **Domain-Specific Developer** to implement code.